SoulAuctioneer/slerp/README.md

 *   **Physical Integration:** Controls up to four liquid pumps using `gpiozero` to create custom-mixed drinks.
 *   **Pygame-based UI:** A graphical user interface with animated sprites, custom fonts, and interactive buttons.
 *   **Event-Driven Architecture:** Uses a custom event scheduler for precise timing of animations, audio cues, and hardware actions.
+*   **Intelligent Subtitles:** Automatic scrolling subtitles synchronized with speech synthesis, with configurable styling and optional per-speech control.
-*   **Configurable:** Key parameters like GPIO pin assignments, screen settings, and pump timings are easily configurable in a central settings file.
+*   **Configurable:** Key parameters like GPIO pin assignments, screen settings, pump timings, and subtitle appearance are easily configurable in a central settings file.
 *   **Admin Panel:** A hidden debug panel provides administrative functions for testing and restarting the experience.

 ## Hardware Setup